ChesterHub/Chester-tofu-fe-coding-challenge-main/README.md

 Thank you for considering me for this role!

-I went through git basical workflow, so you can see the project progress as it goes with my commits.
+I went through Git basic workflow, so you can see the project progress as it goes with my commits.
 -- Chester

 ## What went well while building this project?